Philly appeals rejection of Kensington opioid settlement spending

 In Philadelphia’s appeal, obtained by The Inquirer on Tuesday, city officials argued that the projects funded in Kensington were designed to alleviate trauma among residents that can leave them at higher risk for overdoses, citing studies showing links between drug addiction and having witnessed crime, violence, and disorder in a neighborhood.

-“Put simply, an entire body of research and recommendations from leaders in the field indicate that community-focused interventions are one of our most effective tools at preventing [substance use disorder and overdose],” Keli McLoyd, the acting director of the city’s Opioid Response Unit, wrote in the appeal.
+“Put simply, an entire body of research and recommendations from leaders in the field indicate that community-focused interventions are one of our most effective tools at preventing [substance use disorder and overdose],” the document submitted by the city read.
+Keli McLoyd, the acting director of the city’s Opioid Response Unit, coordinated the appeal.

 For example, the city wrote, settlement money funded an initiative that gave Kensington residents up to $5,000 per household to pay rent for housing in an effort to prevent homelessness, which can lead to substance use disorder.
 Another initiative to support small businesses was aimed at reducing vacant lots in the neighborhood.
 City officials said that studies link vacant properties to an increased risk of crime and violence.